xamantra/momentum/docs/streams.md

 # Working with Streams
 You don't need `StreamBuilder`.
 With `MomentumBuilder` you can do any synchronous, asynchronous and `reactive` state management.
 The most common area where you'll be required to work with streams is firebase library.

-!> **NOTE:** This is not a full tutorial.
-This will only give you an idea on how to work with streams in momentum.

 This will guide you on how to rebuild your widgets with firebase snapshot, how to dispose listeners when user logs out, and handling stream errors.

 ## Setup the Model